jlevers/selling-partner-api/README.md

 Note that if you want to call a restricted operation on a sandbox endpoint (e.g., `Endpoint::NA_SANDBOX`), you *should not* specify any `dataElements`.
 RDTs are not necessary for restricted operations in the sandbox.

+If you would like to make calls on behalf of a delegatee application, you can specify the `delegatee` parameter in `SellingPartnerApi::make()`.
+This will cause the connector to generate a token for the delegatee application instead of the main application.

 ## Uploading and downloading documents